 - The solution should integrate with third-party tools for email marketing, analytics and more.

 Because marketing is tasked with maintaining a great brand image, here are the things they don’t want to see.

 - A B2B eCommerce solution that looks like it was built in 2002.

 - A B2B eCommerce solution that doesn’t display accurate SAP data in real time.

 - A B2B eCommerce solution that is hard to use.

 - A B2B eCommerce solution that doesn’t support rich content.

 It may seem like some of these concerns are mutually exclusive.
 However, we believe that a properly-architected B2B eCommerce solution can go beyond satisfying every single stakeholder—it can actually delight them.
-That’s the thinking behind Corevist Commerce.
+That’s the thinking behind the Corevist Platform.

 Want to become Easier To Do Business With?

 Check out the Corevist Platform.